David-Myeonghan/4_Arrays_TIL/README.md

   **Static Array** is fixed in size. you need to specify the numver of elements the array will hold ahead of time.

   **Dynamic Array** allows us to copy and rebuild an array at a new location.
 In order to create more space, Copy entire list and paste it with more space on a new location.

+## Treat any String question as an array question

+    - Strings are array of characters.